M66B/FairEmail/FAQ.md

 <br />

 <a name="faq22"></a>
-**(22) What do 'Couldn't connect to host', 'Connection refused', 'Network unreachable', 'Software caused connection abort', 'Connection closed/reset by peer', 'Read timed out' and 'Broken pipe' mean?**
+**(22) What do 'Couldn't connect to host', 'Connection refused', 'Network unreachable', 'Software caused connection abort', 'BYE Logging out', 'Connection closed/reset by peer', 'Read timed out' and 'Broken pipe' mean?**

 FairEmail does not hide errors like similar apps often do, so it is easier to diagnose problems.
 Also, FairEmail will always retry again later, so transient errors will automatically be solved.